terraform-kops/terraform-provider-kops/README.md

 Currently using kOps `v1.28.0` and compatible with terraform `0.15` and higher.

+This is a community supported fork of the original eddycharly provider that is no longer maintained.

 **NOTES**
 - For now, provisioning the network is not supported.
 The network must be created separately and given to the provider through cluster attribute